JavierBenitez112/Memory-card-react/README.md

 # Juego de Memoria

-This project is a memory game built with JavaScript, React, and Webpack.
+This project is a memory game built with JavaScript, React, Tailwind, and Webpack.
 Below are the steps to set up and run the project.

 ## Prerequisites